-Options represent a right to buy or sell a swap agreement, a futures contract, or a security or a group of securities at an agreed-upon price at a future date.
+Options represent a right to buy or sell a swap agreement, a futures contract, or a security or a group of securities at an agreed upon price at a future date.
 The purchaser of an option may or may not choose to go through with the transaction.
 The seller of an option, however, must go through with the transaction if the purchaser exercises the option.
+Certain options may be considered illiquid.

-Certain options and futures may be considered illiquid.
+How the Fund uses them: If the Fund owns stocks that have unrealized gains, the Manager may want to protect those gains when it anticipates adverse conditions.
+It might use options to seek to neutralize the effect of any price declines, without selling the security.
+For example, it might buy a put option giving it the right to sell the stock at a specific price on a specific date in the future.
+If prices then fell, the decline would be offset by the gain on the put option.
+On the other hand, if prices rose, it would lose the amount paid for the put option, but the Fund would still own the stock, and could benefit from the appreciation.
+To the extent that the Fund sells or "writes" put and call options, the Fund will designate assets sufficient to "cover" these obligations and mark them to market daily.
+The Fund will not engage in option writing strategies for speculative purposes.

-How the Funds use them: If a Fund has stocks that have unrealized gains, a portfolio manager may want to protect those gains when it anticipates adverse conditions.
-A portfolio manager might use options or futures to seek to neutralize the effect of any anticipated price declines, without selling the security.
-A portfolio manager may also use options or futures to gain exposure to a particular market segment without purchasing individual securities in that segment, particularly if a Fund has excess cash in which a portfolio manager wants to invest quickly.
-Each Fund may use call options if a portfolio manager believes that doing so would help the Fund to meet its investment objective.
-To the extent that the Fund sells or "writes" put and call options, or enters into futures contracts, the Fund will designate assets sufficient to "cover" these obligations and mark them to market daily.
-Use of these strategies can increase the operating costs of a Fund and can lead to loss of principal.
+Use of these strategies can increase the operating costs of the Fund and can lead to loss of principal.